 Collagen supplements have flooded shelves of grocery and health-food stores—and if you’ve been confused by which to try and trust, you’re not alone.
-Even if you have Superman vision that can see through clever marketing and convincing promises, the sheer amount of collagen products out there can muddy your normally astute and discriminating decision-making.
+Even if you have Supergirl vision that can see through clever marketing and convincing promises, the sheer amount of collagen products out there can muddy your normally astute and discriminating decision-making.
 We did the due diligence to provide you peace of mind and separate the truly good from the copycats.

-Our Criteria for Picking Supplements
+Our Criteria for Picking Collagen Supplements

 In order to recommend the best collagen supplements, we put some of the most popular brands to the test.
 Here’s how we chose the best supplements for you.

 - We checked the FDA database.
 The FDA keeps records on the companies they reprimand for violations.